Skip to content

 Viaduct built from grey stone with very tall arches going above a narrow paved road with trees on either side in Saddleworth, Greater Manchester.
 Taken on a sunny day with blue sky and white clouds above.

-The Saddleworth villages – particularly Greenfield, Uppermill and Dobcross – are fantastic places to visit in Northern England.
-They’re also surprisingly unknown!
+The Saddleworth villages – particularly Greenfield, Uppermill and Dobcross – are surprisingly unknown!
 The villages are around 25 minutes by train east of Manchester on the northern edge of the Peak District, where the urban sprawl opens out into magnificent scenery.

-If you do visit Saddleworth, try to time your visit to coincide with one of the many local events.
-The highlight of the year in Saddleworth is the annual Whit Friday Band Contests which attracts brass bands from all over the world.
+Top Tip: Try to time your visit to coincide with one of the many local events.
+The highlight of the year in Saddleworth is the annual Whit Friday Band Contests, which attract brass bands from all over the world.

 Map & Quick List: Best Places to Visit in the North of England